gummyworm/monster/README.md

 ---

 ### EXAMPLE PROGRAM

-Here is a basic hello world program to demonstrate some of the Monster assembler's
+Here is a simple hello world program to demonstrate the basic syntax of the assembler:
-features:

 ```
 .ORG $1400